 Visiting India is like entering Wonderland and falling down the rabbit hole.
 Suddenly, you’re in a world where nothing makes sense and everyone talks in riddles.
 Up is down.
 Down is up, and a head bobble can mean anything.
 If India is in fact Wonderland, then Munnar is its tea party.
+If you’re in the area, you absolutely must visit a Munnar tea plantation.

 We asked our cab driver 15 times if he knew our hotel.
 “Yes.
 Yes.
 Nice hotel.
 Yes.
 I know.”
 On route, we discovered otherwise.
 After calling the hotel and having them explain their exact location, the cab driver pulled over in the middle of nowhere on a mountainside repeating the phrase “end payment.”
 After 15 minutes of trying to figure out what this meant, we realized he was charging us more, and he wouldn’t start driving until we agreed to pay a hefty premium.
 We had no choice but to agree.